NCERT Exemplar Class 10 Science Solutions Chapter 11 The Human Eye and the Colourful World

 Ans. (b)

-Amount of scattering is inversely proportional to fourth power of wavelength.
+The amount of scattering is inversely proportional to the fourth power of wavelength.

-Wavelength of red colour is the largest so red colour is scattered the least by smoke or fog.
+The wavelength of red colour is the largest, so red colour is scattered the least by smoke or fog.

 Question:11